TheOdinProject/curriculum/ruby/computer_science/space_complexity.md

 As we've stated, many data structures share O(N) space complexity, and therefore you won't write many algorithms with a space complexity that differs.

-You do find some recursive functions that may have a different space complexity and some sorting algorithms.
-You normally won't have much reason to consider anything else though.
+You do find some recursive functions and sorting algorithms with a different space complexity, though you normally won't have much reason to consider anything else.

-In the last lesson one of the assignments was a link to the [Big-O cheat sheet](https://www.bigocheatsheet.com/).
+In the last lesson, one of the assignments was a link to the [Big-O cheat sheet](https://www.bigocheatsheet.com/).
 If you take another look at it now, you may have a better appreciation for just how amazing it is as a reference for space and time complexity.
 If you scroll down to the data structures and then the sorting algorithms section, you'll see it gives you the time and space complexities.
 Notice just how many are O(N), especially for data structures.
 Many sorting algorithms have just O(1) space complexity, something to keep in mind as you come across different sorting algorithms during your learning.

-That's why we won't be diving into examples for other Big O notations with space complexity.
+This is why we won't be diving into examples for other Big O notations with space complexity.
 We'd have to come up with convoluted examples that wouldn't represent most code you'll write.
 If you do come across a good real world example in your own code, then do let us know and we may consider adding it here for others to consider.

 ### Wrapping up